jonathancross/j-renamer/README.md

 ### Options:
     --debug             : Must be first option if you want to see debug info.
     <input_pattern>     : Shell input pattern. (only *NIX / Mac, Not Windows)
+    --dry-run           : Show what would be renamed without doing actual rename.
     --in:"<pattern>"    : Explicit input pattern - use quotes.
                           Advanced globing patterns are supported:
                           Eg: To select files 000_* - 045_* use this pattern: